Emsloan/arduino-tests/Markdown/task90.md

 ## _Packages_

-The JSON file serves as a reference for the IDE to download organize the cores.
+The JSON file serves as a reference for the IDE to download and organize the cores.
 The file is broken down into different nested categories.
 The highest level of these categories is **packages**.
-Each member within the packages level is its own standalone.
+Each member within the packages level represents a standalone core.

 ```json
 {